Sammyjo20/cloudflare-cache-buster/README.md

 curl https://cloudflare-cache-buster.test/clear-zone/{ZONE-ID}?auth={CLOUDFLARE_MIDDLEWARE_AUTH}
 ```

+Alternatively you can add the URL as a post-deployment webhook.

 ## Queues

 It is recommended you set up a queue for this process, as this will improve the performance of the webhook.
 I recommend using the database queue.